Alfresco/docs-alfresco/process-automation/latest/model/connectors/salesforce.md

 ## Submit an object instance for approval

-The **APPROVAL_SUBMIT** action is used by the Salesforce connector to submit a a Salesforce object for approval.
+The **APPROVAL_SUBMIT** action is used by the Salesforce connector to submit a Salesforce object for approval.

 The input parameters to submit an object for approval are: